veenasundara/Lightning-Framework/README.md

 # Lightning-Framework
+Using a base Lightning Component, a Lightning interface, Apex Classes and an SObject to store apex errors, this framework provides a way to speed up lightning develpment while providing

 ## Main Components:
 * CmpBase - Base Lightning Component that performs standard error handling. **_All Lightning Components must extend this component_**.